Who is the Panel User Guide for?

 If a Service Provider responds to an RFQ or Order for a Service Category or Subcategory for which it is not listed under the Panel for that Service Category or Subcategory, it may constitute a breach of the Head Agreement.

 When filling in a RFQ or Order for Services that crosses multiple Service Categories or Subcategories, Agencies should select the Service Category and Subcategory that captures the majority of work that is to be undertaken by the Service Provider.

-Until Phases two and three of the Panel are in place, those Service Areas and Categories will not be available under the Panel and must be sourced separately.
+Until Phase three of the Panel is in place, the Categories under Phase three will not be available under the Panel and must be sourced separately.